canonical/spark-k8s-bundle/releases/3.4/yaml/docs/explanation/e-hardening.md

 Charmed Spark provides native integration with the [Canonical Observability Stack (COS)](https://charmhub.io/topics/canonical-observability-stack).
-To reduce the blast radius of infrastructure disruptions, the general recommendation is to deploy COS and the observed application into separate environments, isolated one another.
-Refer to the [COS production deployments best practices](https://charmhub.io/topics/canonical-observability-stack/reference/best-practices) for more information.
+To reduce the blast radius of infrastructure disruptions, the general recommendation is to deploy COS and the observed application into separate environments, isolated from one another.
+Refer to the [COS production deployments best practices](https://charmhub.io/topics/canonical-observability-stack/reference/best-practices) page for more information.

 Refer to How-To user guide for more information on [how to integrate and customize](/t/charmed-spark-k8s-documentation-enable-monitoring/13063)